Kathy Ainsworth

-Kathryn Madlyn Ainsworth (born Kathryn Madlyn Capomacchia) was an American Ku Klux Klan terrorist.
+Kathryn Madlyn Ainsworth (née Capomacchia; July 31, 1941 – June 30, 1968) was an American Ku Klux Klan terrorist.
 She was killed by law enforcement in 1968 during her failed assassination attempt on a prominent Jewish Mississippian.

 Early life

 Kathryn Madlyn Ainsworth was born Kathryn Madlyn Capomacchia on July 31, 1941.
 Capomacchia was raised by her mother, who was known to have anti-Semitic views.
 She introduced Kathy to the works of far-right political organizer Gerald L. K. Smith, founder of the Christian Nationalist Crusade and member of the Silver Legion of America.

 Kathy was a devout churchgoer.
 She taught Sunday school and sang in choir at Coral Baptist Church in Miami.

 Capomacchia attended college at Mississippi College in Clinton, Mississippi.
 In the spring of 1960, she roomed with Bonnie Barnes, the daughter of extremist Sidney Crockett Barnes – a devoted follower of Wesley Swift.
 In the years between graduation and marriage, Kathy Capomacchia and her mother were frequent guests at the Barnes home in Mobile, Alabama where she met her future lover, Thomas Albert Tarrants III (born December 20, 1946) of Mobile, Alabama.

 Around the summer of 1967, Kathy Capomacchia married Ralph Ainsworth.